MKAbdElrahman/MKAbdElrahman.github.io/index.md

 ## Some things I've worked on

-* [Julia](https://github.com/MKAbdElrahman/LazyFDFD), a Finite Difference Frequency Domain Solver
+* [LazyFDFD](https://github.com/MKAbdElrahman/LazyFDFD), A MatrixFree Finite Difference Frequency Domain Electromagnetic Solver

 ## Some things you can click on